szabgab/codeandtalk.com/docs/EVENTS.md

 }
 ```

+You can add an extra field called `private_comments` for comments you don't want to be displayed.
+It can be used to make notes for the other maintainers of the data.

 In the `youtube` field of past events use a single dash `-` to indicate that the conference does not have videos on Youtube.
 If you don't know, leave the field empty.